 Applying for a loan takes just a few minutes on LendingClub’s website.
 You can also quickly check rates without negatively affecting your credit score.

-LendingPoint is an online lender with loans available for people with bad credit.
+LendingPoint is an online lender offering personal loans for bad credit.
 Customers can borrow between $2,000 and $25,000 for various financial needs, with rates starting at 15.49% APR for credit scores of 585 and higher.
 LendingPoint offers terms ranging from 24 to 48 months.
 Personal loans carry an origination fee of up to 6%, depending on the state of residence.
 LendingPoint considers several factors beyond just your credit score to determine borrower eligibility, including:

 - Credit history